Fair Division with Two-Sided Preferences: Justified Envy-Freeness

 Create one special team $s$.
 For each edge $e \in E$, create an edge team $t_e$.
-For each vertex $w \in V$, create a vertex player $p_w$.
-The special team $s$ assigns value $1$ to each vertex player $p_w$ for $w \in V$.
-Each edge team $t_e$ assigns value $1$ to a vertex player $p_w$ if $w$ is an endpoint of edge $e$ and value $0$ otherwise.
+For each vertex $w \in V$, create a vertex participant $p_w$.
+The special team $s$ assigns value $1$ to each vertex participant $p_w$ for $w \in V$.
+Each edge team $t_e$ assigns value $1$ to a vertex participant $p_w$ if $w$ is an endpoint of edge $e$ and value~$0$ otherwise.
 Create an injective map $\phi \colon V \rightarrow E$; this is possible since $|V|\le |E|$.
-Each vertex player $p_w$ prefers $s$ the most and $\phi(w)$ the second most, and has an arbitrary preference over the other teams (including one that will be defined later).
+Each vertex participant~$p_w$ prefers $s$ the most and $t_{\phi(w)}$ the second most, and has an arbitrary preference over the other teams (including ones that will be defined later).

-For the special team $s$, we create the following gadget $I$ that forces $s$ to get $k$ vertex players in our desired allocation.
-The gadget $I$ consists of two teams $s$ and $d$, two players $a$ and $b$, and $(k+1)(\tau -1)+1$ players $c_{j}$ for $j \in [(k+1)(\tau -1)+1]$.
+For the special team $s$, we create the following gadget $I$ that forces $s$ to get $k$ vertex participants in our desired allocation.
+The gadget $I$ consists of two teams $s$ and $d$, two participants $a$ and $b$, and $(k+1)(\tau -1)+1$ participants $c_{j}$ for $j \in [(k+1)(\tau -1)+1]$.
 Let $C=\{c_1,c_2,\ldots,c_{(k+1)(\tau -1)+1}\}$.
-Players $a$ and $b$ prefer $s$ the most and $d$ the second most, and have an arbitrary preference over the other teams.
+Participants $a$ and $b$ prefer $s$ the most and $d$ the second most, and have an arbitrary preference over the other teams.
 Each $c_j \in C$ has an arbitrary (strict) preference over the teams.
-Teams $s$ and $d$ are the only teams that have positive value for the players in the gadget $I$.
-Team $s$ assigns value $1$ to each of $a$ and $b$ and value $(1-\varepsilon)$ to each player $c_j \in C$.
-Team $d$ assigns value $1$ to each of $a$ and $b$, and value $\varepsilon$ to the remaining players (including those outside the gadget).
-See Table~\ref{table:team:valuation} for a summary of the players' preferences and teams' valuations in our constructed instance.
+Teams $s$ and $d$ are the only teams that have positive value for the participants in the gadget $I$.
+Team $s$ assigns value $1$ to each of $a$ and $b$ and value $1-\varepsilon$ to each participant $c_j \in C$.
+Team $d$ assigns value $1$ to each of $a$ and $b$, and value $\varepsilon$ to the remaining participants (including those outside the gadget).
+See Table~\ref{table:team:valuation} for a summary of the participants' preferences and teams' valuations in our constructed instance.
 This completes the description of our construction, which clearly runs in polynomial time.

 To finish the proof, we show that there exists an allocation~$A$ satisfying EF1 and justified EF if and only if there exists an independent set $S \subseteq V$ of size $k$ in $G$.